prafull904434/groww/README.md

 ### FinBoard

-FinBoard is a simple finance dashboard built in one week as a technical assignment.
+FinBoard is a simple finance dashboard.
 The idea was to create a clean and flexible dashboard where users can view stock market data using configurable widgets.

 The project mainly focuses on frontend architecture, UI/UX, and basic API integration.